Our Response to COVID-19

 - For more information on how you can support local business during this time, visit the Discover Claremont from Home page here.

-- Please ensure all social distancing measures are maintained at all times including a 2m distance between patrons.
+- Reopened to full capacity.
+Please ensure all social distancing measures are maintained at all times including a 2m distance between patrons.

 Claremont Community Hub and Library

-- Will reopen on Wednesday 20 May 2020 with the following restrictions in place;
+- Has reopened with the following restrictions in place;

 - Books on Wheels home delivery service available – please contact 9285 4300

-- All library items on loan have been extended and are now due back 30 June 2020, items can be renewed online three times.
-No late fines will be issued during the temporary closure period.
-The afterhours return chute at the library is closed.
+- All library items on loan have been extended and are now due for return or renewal, items can be renewed online three times.

 - Online services including memberships available by visiting: Claremont Community Hub and Library